helloiamgio/k8s_centos/README.md

 ---
 ### Kubernetes Cluster is based on VAGRANT IMAGES for CENTOS 7.8

+## Prerequisites

+    A Linux/Windows workstation with At least 8 GB of RAM and 15 GB of free hard disk space for the virtual machines.

+    Vagrant 2.2.6

+    VirtualBox 6.1.6 or above

+    Ansible 2.9.6

 ## Command :
 - cd kubernetes/vagrant-provisioning
 - ls -ltr